FMPNmBnr14

 Travels throughout his extensive and illustrious career took him to Germany, Switzerland, London, Venice and Russia, among other destinations, providing him with international influences and exposures.
 In 1920, deafness and increasing physical infirmities forced him to resign his post at the Conservatoire, although he continued to compose in spite of his growing ailments.
 He passed away in Paris in 1924.

 The Requiem appeared in three versions; the first one, dating from 1888, consisted of only five movements and was written for voices and a reduced string orchestra, with harp, tympani and organ.
 Then in 1889, he composed and added the Offertoire, while drawing the ‘Libera me’ from one of his earlier compositions; the latter addition occasioned the introduction of brass instruments to the orchestra, and this new version was first performed in 1893.
 Finally, in 1900 a third version was published, first with a piano accompaniment, and then in a full orchestral score, with the addition of woodwinds and an augmented string ensemble.
-The latter version, bearing traits and compromises that suggest intervention by one of his students, was premiered at the Palais du Trocadero.
+The latter version, bearing traits and compro-mises that suggest intervention by one of his students, was premiered at the Palais du Trocadéro.

 This transcription of the complete work is a reduction of the full score that blends the organ part and orchestral ensemble, harp included.
 While many compromises have been made in order to recapture the varied timbres and textures, the score is conservatively assembled and rendered in an idiomatic format that will facilitate performance by a solo organist.
-While not ideal for rehearsals, the clear and concentrated layout (with measure numbers and rehearsal letters) provides a score that eliminates the need for a page turner.
+While not ideal for rehearsals, the clear and concentrated layout (with optional measure numbers and rehearsal letters) provides a score that reduces the need for a page turner.